reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

 ### Expressions

 If it wasn't already clear, in Reason, almost everything is an expression.
-For example, in `Reason`, the `switch` statement *evaluates* to a value, which makes programming less error prone.
-Notice how in the `JavaScript` version, there is some time when the program is in an invalid state.
-The switch statement in `Reason` also provides many more super powers, discussed in [Pattern Matching](./index.html#diving-deeper-expressive-pattern-matching).
+For example, in Reason, the `switch` statement *evaluates* to a value, which makes programming less error prone.
+Notice how in the JavaScript version, there is some time when the program is in an invalid state.
+The switch statement in Reason also provides many more super powers, discussed in [Pattern Matching](./index.html#diving-deeper-expressive-pattern-matching).

 <table>